Growing Weed Legally at Home

 For personal use, growers 21 years of age or older are permitted to cultivate no more than 4 plants per home.
 Registered Oregon patients may have up to 6 mature plants at the registered residence.

-Qualifying patients may cultivate as many as 6 plants and have up to 8 ounces of usable weed grown from their plants.
+Qualifying medical marijuana patients may cultivate as many as 6 plants and have up to 8 ounces of usable weed grown from their plants.

 Residents may legally grow up to 5 marijuana plants and store up to 225 grams indoors.
 Outdoor growers are permitted up to 2 plants and to keep up to 750 grams.
 In combination, you may grow up to 4 indoor plants with 1 outdoor plant and keep up to 375 grams.